juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 ![The screenshot shows the defined multi-turn interaction for the question above.](/assets/uploads/screen-shot-2020-07-30-at-5.56.51-pm.png)

-During such a multi-turn interaction flow, a user may interrupt the flow with additional questions.
+During such a multi-turn interaction flow, **a user may interrupt the interaction flow with additional questions**.
 For example, the chat flow below shows that the user asks a question about insurance before finishing up the thread on seeing a doctor.

 ![A chat between a chatbot and a user where a user interrupts a flow with a question.](/assets/uploads/screen-shot-2020-07-30-at-6.08.05-pm.png)